 "During those brief moments when the moon completely blocks the sun's bright face … day will turn into night, making visible the otherwise hidden solar corona (the sun's outer atmosphere)," according to NASA's Eclipse website.
 "Bright stars and planets will become visible as well.
 This is truly one of nature's most awesome sights."

 But in order to see this awesome natural sight, skywatchers need to know how to view the eclipse safely.
-In an effort to inform the public on this topic, an information guide on safe viewing has been written up and released by NASA, along with the American Astronomical Society (AAS), the American Academy of Ophthalmology, the American Academy of Optometry and the National Science Foundation.
+In an effort to inform the public on this topic, NASA, along with the American Astronomical Society (AAS), the American Academy of Ophthalmology, the American Academy of Optometry and the National Science Foundation, have written and released an informational guide on safe viewing.

 Eye protection for looking at the sun